SeriousOldMan/Simulator-Controller/Docs/Strategy Workbench.md

 Depending on the forecast, appropriate pitstops with tyre changes will be planned just before the weather change.
 If you use this feature, make sure to have sufficient telemetry data for all applicable tyre compounds available.
 Otherwise, the simulation will fail or yield false results.

 Note: This information will be only used during the initial simulation of the strategy.
-If you later on recalculate the strategy using the Race Strategist or the "Race Center", the actual current weather or the weather outlook (if available by the simulator) will be used instead.
+If you later on recalculate the strategy using the Race Strategist or the "Team Center", the actual current weather or the weather outlook (if available by the simulator) will be used instead.

 ### Simulation